hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ![](/img/iam-document-example-3-tenant-3-1-.jpg)

 Big and Small Corp. is a large multinational company with several divisions.
 Each division is located in a different region and manages its services separately.
 Big and Small (USA) is headquartered in the US and is the holding company for all US-based business.
 This division runs a large marketing service which has a web presence, hosted on a public cloud.
-Big and Small (USA) would like to replace the public cloud with HPE GreenLake for Private Cloud and manage the charges for this service within the division.
+Big and Small (USA) would like to replace the public cloud with HPE GreenLake for Private Cloud Enterprise and manage the charges for this service within the division.

 Big and Small (Europe) is headquartered in Berlin, Germany.
 This division designs and manufactures a wide range of products for the European market.
 To support the division, they currently own a large HPC cluster, which they would like to replace with HPE GreenLake for HPC.
 This division also would like to manage their HPE GreenLake expenses in a separate account.